Layo-Oyenuga/Booking_API/README.md

 ```

 ## PUT Request – Update a User Booking
 The name of the user needs to be changed but we need an authorization before we can access this API.
-We also need bookingID to access this.
+We also need bookingID to access this

 ``` https://restful-booker.herokuapp.com/booking/547 ```

 ### Autentication:
 ```json

    username:"admin"
    password: "password123"
 ```